-- Citizens Advice Adviser training is respected and valued throughout the advice sector and can be accredited by the Open College Network.
+- Community Advice Adviser training is respected and valued throughout the advice sector and can be accredited by the Open College Network.

 - Each role will enable you to develop specific expertise.
 For example, you might improve your IT and organisational skills as an administrator, or learn how to deal with the media and develop research skills as a campaigner.